sjdcsrezvani/Hotel_Listing_System_django/README.md

 ### features for super user

 * can book rooms
-* can see the bookings of all the users
+* can see html report of all bookings
 * can add new hotels, rooms, room_type
-* can see html report of all bookings

 ### database diagram